You need to “get organized for divorce” and “figure out what you want” before you go anywhere with your divorce.

 First, you will be much more organized by having your goals and questions summarized in one document that you can continue to refer to as you go through your divorce.
 Second, this summary will be extremely useful as an outline to use when interviewing attorneys (more on this in Step #6: Hiring & Working with Your Divorce Lawyer).
 Finally, the summary you create will go a long way towards allowing your lawyer to quickly develop an initial understanding of your divorce goals and an opinion of whether your goals are realistic.

-We suggest using the complementary Divorce Organizer form available in the My Best Divorce free member library.
+We suggest using the complementary Divorce Organizer form available in the here.
 The Divorce Organizer gives you the framework for concisely framing your goals for the divorce, listing your open questions/concerns, and detailing the basic information that you will need to have at “your fingertips” as you interview attorneys and move through your divorce.
 Also, by keeping this document stored electronically, you can continue to update it as you move through the divorce process.

 Regardless of whether you use my Divorce Organizer or another method of organization, you need to prepare a summary of the following information: